jwkeena/microsoft-word-xml-to-json-converter/README.md

 Given that all the letters were formatted that way, my program can predict which numbers are footnotes and which are page numbers, and a number of other things impossible without customization for this particular problem.
 The code is designed to be done year by year and volume by volume: i.e., each time running the program on a new chapter requires the user to manually enter in the Letter constructor which volume one is using (if desired), which year is being parsed, and what page the chapter begins on.

 The XML file must be hosted somewhere online first.
 After the program runs, it spits out the converted JS into a textbox in the html page.
 Copy and paste that JS into an IDE, and see the results prettified.

+# application
+The JavaScript objects built from this program provide the foundation for the search engine built on top of them: https://jwkeena.github.io/csl-letters/